maliMirkec/personal-website/site/articles/using-chat-gpt-to-generate-cover-letters.md

   - remote work
   - chatgpt
 thumbnail: Using_ChatGPT_to_generate_cover_letters_lghzxp
-description: "Let’s say you are applying for a job and want to write a cover letter that stands out.
-ChatGPT could help you there, and here is how."
+description: Let’s say you are applying for a job and want to write a cover letter that stands out.
+ChatGPT could help you there, and here is how.
 type: articles-item
 sections2:
   - type: banner-beta